 After an unusual end to last season following a pandemic-enforced break in play, Liverpool managed to hold their nerve in order to lift their first English top-flight trophy in 30 years.
 Arsenal then went on to beat Chelsea in the FA Cup final to end the domestic season in England on August 1.

-Bournemouth, Watford, and Norwich City were relegated last term and have been replaced by Fulham, Leeds United, and West Bromwich Albion for the new campaign.
+Bournemouth, Watford, and Norwich City were relegated last term and have been replaced by Fulham, Leeds United, and West Bromwich Albion for this season.

-That means Premier League sides have had a much more truncated pre-season period with just a matter of weeks between competitive fixtures having wrapped up and the new wave of games beginning.
+That means Premier League sides had a much more truncated pre-season period with just a matter of weeks between competitive fixtures having wrapped up and the new wave of games beginning, though several weeks in we have likely seen off any early impact that might have had.

 Read on for full details on how to get a live stream of the 2020/21 Premier League season online with our guide below.